mkm29/valet/README.md

 ## How it works

+1. Load configuration from the file specified by `--config-file` (default: `.valet.yaml`), environment variables, and CLI flags
-1. Load `values.yaml` in the specified directory
+2. Load `values.yaml` in the specified directory
-2. Merge an overrides YAML if `-overrides` is provided
+3. Merge an overrides YAML if the `--overrides` flag is provided
-3. Recursively infer JSON Schema types and defaults
+4. Recursively infer JSON Schema types and defaults
-4. Write `values.schema.json` in the same directory
+5. Write `values.schema.json` (or custom output file) in the same directory

 ## Release